The VA Rating Code Sheet – Demystifying Ratings and Compensation

-My colleagues recently wrote about the basics of VA rating decisions, and about the VA’s “special math” for calculating disability compensation.
-Both of these blog posts are great sources to get a basic understanding of what a VA rating decision consists of, and a basic understanding of how the VA calculates the percentage amount which determines the veteran’s compensation.
-But, beyond the actual rating decision itself is a hidden treasure, the Rating Code Sheet.
+My colleagues previously wrote about the basics of VA rating decisions, and about the VA’s “special math” for calculating disability compensation.
+Both of these blog posts are great sources to get a basic understanding of what a VA rating decision consists of, and a basic understanding of how the VA calculates the percentage amount which determines the veteran’s disability compensation.
+Here, we will break down the basics of the hidden treasure: the VA rating code sheet.

-So, what is the Rating Code Sheet?
 The simplest answer is that the Rating Code Sheet is the roadmap to understanding your VA claim and payment history.
-Every time the VA issues a rating decision, there will always be an accompanying Rating Code Sheet.
+Every time the VA issues a rating decision on veterans claims, there will always be an accompanying Rating Code Sheet.
 The Rating Code Sheet contains several pieces of important information.
 For example:

 - The name of the veteran’s attorney or representative on file with the VA, if any (i.e. the Power of Attorney/POA)